 Jacob Rests His Head on a Stone

-Jacob comes to a certain place on the way to Haran, and as night falls, he takes for himself a stone to rest his head for the night (that’s a little odd right there considering there are plenty of other more comfortable things to rest your head on at night but…) Unexpectedly, he has a dream of a ladder where angels are ascending and descending (changing of the guard so to speak).
+Jacob comes to a particular place on the way to Haran.
+As night falls, he takes for himself a stone to rest his head for the night (that’s a little odd right there, considering there are plenty of other more comfortable things to rest your head on at night, but…) Unexpectedly, he has a dream of a ladder where angels are ascending and descending (changing of the guard so to speak).

 A Personal Invitation to Covenant

 In this dream, God calls down to him and invites him into covenant with Him.
-In a sense, this is the time in Jacob’s life where God is inviting him into a personal covenant with Himself and not just the God of his father’s.
-He had experienced what a covenant relationship looked like, second hand, through the life of his father.
-Now it was time for him to step out into his own relationship and into covenant with his God.
+In a sense, this is the time in Jacob’s life when God is inviting him into a personal covenant with Himself and not just the God of his father.
+He had experienced what a covenant relationship looked like secondhand through his father’s life.
+Now, it was time for him to step out into his own relationship and into covenant with his God.

 Jacob Makes a Covenant with God

-When Jacob awakes, he takes the stone, which he had rested on, and erects a pillar.
+When Jacob awakes, he takes the stone he had rested on and erects a pillar.
 Pouring oil over it, he pronounces that this place shall be called Bethel, the House of God.
-He makes a vow that if God will provide for his needs and bring him back to his father’s house in peace then his father’s God shall be his God.
-Additionally, he declares, like his father’s before (Abrahamic covenant of grace/ pre Law), that he will give a tenth of all he receives.
+He vows that if God will provide for his needs and bring him back to his father’s house in peace, then his father’s God shall be his God.
+Additionally, he declares, like his father before (Abrahamic covenant of grace/pre-law), that he will give a tenth of all he receives.

 Postured to Receive in Trust

-Not only does he believe he is going to receive because he had experienced covenant with God through his father, but he is showing his allegiance and trust that God will meet all his needs.
+Not only does he believe he will receive because he had experienced a covenant with God through his father, but he is also showing his allegiance and trust that God will meet all his needs.
 There was no gun to his head.
 This was not a “give to get his needs met” covenant.
 He did not enter into law.
-He actually stepped into grace and postured his heart to receive from a promise keeping God.
-A God who would not only care for him, but increase him, because His nature is to increase and multiply.
+He actually stepped into grace and postured his heart to receive from a promise-keeping God.
+A God who would care for him and increase him because His nature is to increase and multiply.
 Jacob was making His father’s God, His God.
 He was entering into that covenant of grace and rest.

 Headship of Trust

 This is the part that blows my mind.
 God is our rock and head.
-Jacob placed the stone that he had rested his head on and made it a pillar to his God.
-He was dethroning himself and his trust in mammon (getting his own needs met, his way) and placed God at the headship of trust.
-He had known what God was capapble of in covenant, but wanted to try it his own way.
+Jacob placed the stone on which he had rested his head and made it a pillar to his God.
+He was dethroning himself and his trust in Mammon (getting his own needs met his way) and placed God at the headship of trust.
+He knew what God was capable of in covenant but wanted to try it his own way.
 It was at Bethel that he surrendered.
-Not surprisinly, the angels and the changing of the guard was part of the promise.
+Not surprisingly, the angels and the changing of the guard were part of the promise.
 Jacob would need different angels for this season… but that’s another post.

 Covenant of Rest

 Entering into rest is resting on our Rock, the head.
 We don’t have to scramble around trying to get our needs met.
-We are not orphans, but loved sons and daughters of the King of all kings.
+We are not orphans but loved sons and daughters of the King of all kings.
 The tithe was part of the Abrahamic covenant of grace and trust that all we have comes from God.
 We are grafted into that covenant.
 We honor God by giving our tithe back to Him, showing our allegiance and trust that He will meet all our needs.
-It’s a heart posture of showing our heart is not trusting in money or man, but in God.
+It’s a heart posture that shows that our heart is not trusting in money or man but in God.

 Giving our Tithe Brings Rest

 God has entered into a covenant with us.
-He is a generous God that wants us to get our eyes off of our needs and onto building His kingdom.
-In covenant, we take care of what is on God’s heart, trusting He will take care of what is on ours.
+He is a generous God who wants us to take our eyes off of our needs and on building His kingdom.
+In covenant, we care for what is on God’s heart, trusting He will care for what is on ours.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Unless stated otherwise, I will only recommend products I personally enJOY.
 See my full disclosure here.